ohlerlab/clip_pipeline/README.md

     snakemake --use-singularity --cores $N

 using `$N` cores.
-You will need at least 30G RAM for generating the segemehl index.
+You will need at least 30G RAM (recommended 64G) for generating the segemehl index of human genome.

 To submit a job that runs snakemake, you can use `run.sh`, which contains some sensible default parameters for an SGE queueing system.